 An increase in the heart rate is a significant indication of stress, whether induced by exposure to heat or through physical labor.
 Although baseline heart rates can vary significantly between individuals and during the day for an individual, a heart rate of 110 beats per minute or greater is an indication of physiological stress.
 To prevent heat stress illnesses, the heart rate (HR) should be measured by radial (wrist) or carotid (neck) pulse for 30 seconds as early as possible in the rest period.
 The HR at the beginning of the rest period should not exceed 110 beats/minute.
-If the HR is higher, the next work period should be shortened by 33 percent while the length of the rest period stays the same.
-If the pulse rate still exceeds 110 beats/minute at the beginning of the next rest period, the following work period should be further shortened by 33 percent while the length of the rest period stays the same.
+If the HR is higher, the next work period should be shortened by 33 percent while the length of the rest period, the following work period should be further shortened by 33 percent while the length of the rest period, the same.